Global Pride Of Sindhi Awards 2024: A Glorious Celebration Of Sindhi Heritage - www.lokmattimes.com

 Global Pride Of Sindhi Awards 2024: A Glorious Celebration Of Sindhi Heritage

-PNN Mumbai (Maharashtra) [India], May 4: In a resplendent showcase of culture and camaraderie, "Global Pride of Sindhi Awards ...
+Mumbai (Maharashtra) [India], May 11: In a resplendent showcase of culture and camaraderie, “Global Pride of Sindhi Awards 2024,” ...

-Mumbai (Maharashtra) [India], May 4: In a resplendent showcase of culture and camaraderie, "Global Pride of Sindhi Awards 2024," by the esteemed Sant Sai Sadhram Ji and spearheaded by Dr Gurmukh Jagwani- Ex.
-MLC, MOC (G) JALGAON, Dr Raju Manwani - International Chairman VSSS, Dr Murli Adnani- Chairman Friends of International Sindhis, Dr Pitamber (Peter) Dhalwani- Suhina Sindhi Pune, Jeetu Jagwani, Raju Khetwani, Dr Bharati Chhabria is an ode to the vibrant tapestry of Sindhi heritage and the remarkable contributions of Sindhis across the globe.
-This illustrious event, slated for the evening of May 7, 2024, at the prestigious Mukesh Parel Auditorium in Juhu, Mumbai, promises an enchanting celebration of excellence, unity, and cultural pride.
+Mumbai (Maharashtra) [India], May 11: In a resplendent showcase of culture and camaraderie, “Global Pride of Sindhi Awards 2024,” spearheaded by Dr Gurmukh Jagwani- Ex.
+MLC, MOC (G) JALGAON, Dr Raju Manwani – International Chairman VSSS, Dr. Murli Adnani- Chairman Friends of International Sindhis, Dr. Pitamber (Peter) Dhalwani- Suhina Sindhi Pune, Jeetu Jagwani, Raju Khetwani, Dr. Bharati Chhabria, by the esteemed Sant Sai Sadhram Ji was an ode to the vibrant tapestry of Sindhi heritage and the remarkable contributions of Sindhis across the globe.
+This illustrious event that took place on May 7, 2024, at the prestigious Mukesh Parel Auditorium in Juhu, Mumbai, delivered an enchanting celebration of excellence, unity, and cultural pride.

 “Global Pride of Sindhi Awards 2024” beckons luminaries from diverse spheres – be it the corridors of business, the realms of arts, the bastions of academia, or the heartstrings of philanthropy – to converge in a jubilant symphony honouring those who have tirelessly championed Sindhi culture on the global stage.

-The gala affair shall unfold as a mesmerizing tapestry of elegance and grandeur, where distinguished guests shall gather to pay homage to individuals and organizations whose unwavering dedication has not only enriched but also propelled Sindhi heritage to new heights of acclaim and admiration.
+The gala affair unfolded as a mesmerizing tapestry of elegance and grandeur, where distinguished guests gathered to pay homage to individuals and organizations whose unwavering dedication has not only enriched but also propelled Sindhi heritage to new heights of acclaim and admiration.

-As the evening unfolds, it shall serve as a luminous beacon, illuminating the myriad facets of Sindhi culture and heritage, casting a radiant spotlight on the profound and invaluable contributions of Sindhis worldwide.
+As the evening unfolded, it served as a luminous beacon, illuminating the myriad facets of Sindhi culture and heritage, casting a radiant spotlight on the profound and invaluable contributions of Sindhis worldwide.

 Dr Gurmukh Jagwani- Ex.
-MLC, MOC (G) JALGAON, Dr Raju Manwani - International Chairman VSSS, Dr Murli Adnani- Chairman Friends of International Sindhis, Dr Pitamber (Peter) Dhalwani- Suhina Sindhi Pune, Jeetu Jagwani, Raju Khetwani, Dr Bharati Chhabria collectively quote saying, "Through this celebration, we endeavour not only to honour the past but also to ignite a flame of inspiration that shall continue to guide future generations in preserving and perpetuating our rich legacy".
+MLC, MOC (G) JALGAON, Dr Raju Manwani – International Chairman VSSS, Dr. Murli Adnani- Chairman Friends of International Sindhis, Dr. Pitamber (Peter) Dhalwani- Suhina Sindhi Pune, Jeetu Jagwani, Raju Khetwani, Dr. Bharati Chhabria collectively quoted saying, “Through this celebration, we endeavour not only to honour the past but also to ignite a flame of inspiration that shall continue to guide future generations in preserving and perpetuating our rich legacy”.

 With the blessings of Hazir Swaroop Sain Sadhram Sahib ji and Shehehzada Sain Rohit Lal Sahib.